KnowledgeLinks/rdfframework/documentation/source/index.rst

 - Data consistancy
 - Consistancy between modules reading and saving data

 To solve this problem the kds vocabulary completely integrates with the any other RDF vocabulary (i.e. schema, FOAF, etc.) by augmenting those vocabularies with how they are to be used in the specific application.

 Contents
 ========
 .. toctree::
    :maxdepth: 1

    keyconcepts
    rdfdatasetup
    rdfframework
-   rdfframework.apit
+   rdfframework.api
    rdfframework.forms
    rdfframework.forms.widgets
    rdfframework.processors